 The processes of penile erection are driven by the action of nerves and blood vessels.
 Hormones such as testosterone also play an important role.
-Finally, a patient's psychological state and the health of the sexual relationship between patient and partner are critical determinants of sexual response.
-Patients who have stress, anxiety, and depression tend to have high levels of activation in their sympathetic nervous system; this is a natural response to any form of stress.
+Finally, a man's psychological state and the health of his relationship with his partner are critical determinants of sexual response.
+Men who have stress, anxiety, and depression will tend to have high levels of activation in their sympathetic nervous system; this is a natural response to any form of stress.
 However, that stress tends to restrict blood flow into the penis and can make erections difficult or impossible to obtain.
 Careful attention to both mental and physical health is important in preserving erectile function.